Rachitjain24/Static-Web-Page-Assignment/README.md

-# Static-Web-Page-Assignment
-Personal Webpage  A lightweight, self‑contained personal information web page built with plain HTML and CSS.
-It demonstrates local file hosting, styling, and network capture for privacy verification.
 # Personal Webpage

 A lightweight, self‑contained personal information web page built with plain HTML and CSS.
 It demonstrates local file hosting, styling, and network capture for privacy verification.